PranayDubey272/Ignou-Website-MNNIT/README.md

 # MNNIT IGNOU Study Center Website

+This project was originally started by my seniors [https://github.com/bikashsahh/Mini_Project2k24] as part of the same assignment.
+I have continued and completed the work with new features, fixes, and a full deployment-ready structure.

+All previous contributors are credited, and my goal was to make the website functional and complete for academic use.

 The MNNIT IGNOU Study Center Website is a web application designed to facilitate seamless communication and coordination between students and the study center administration.
 It provides a centralized platform where students can access important announcements, notifications, and submit their assignments, while the administrators can manage and oversee the entire process.

 ## Features